 - San Jose Island, Texas

 - Silver Strand State Beach, Calif.

 The Most Popular Beach on the East Coast

-Along the South Shore of Long Island, and less than an hour from the USA's most populated City — New York City — is Jones Beach.
+Along the South Shore of Long Island, and less than an hour from the U.S.'s most populated City—New York City—is Jones Beach.
 It is the most visited beach on the East Coast, with approximately six to eight million visitors annually.

 10 of 11